tlaferriere/anyzig/README.md

 # anyzig

-A universal zig that works with any version.
-The version of zig to invoke is pulled from the `minimum_zig_version` field of `build.zig.zon`.
+A universal zig executable that lets you run any version of zig.
+Since you can only have one `zig` executable in your `PATH`, anyzig removes the limitation that this can only be one version.
+The version of zig to invoke is pulled from the `minimum_zig_version` field of `build.zig.zon`. `build.zig.zon` is found by searching the current or any parent directory.

 Anytime a new zig version is needed, anyzig will invoke the equivalent of `zig fetch ZIG_DOWNLOAD_URL` to download it into the global cache.

-In addition, you can also specify the version of zig to invoke, i.e.
+In addition, you can also specify the version of zig to invoke by including it as the first argument, i.e.

 ```sh
 $ zig 0.13.0 build-exe myproject.zig